mytute/angular-teacher/README.md

 Two way data binding binds data from component class view template and view template to component class.
 This is combination of property binding and event binding.

+## String interpolation

-### data transfer from component to view template in same component
+data transfer from component to view template in same component
 show tree examle of Interpolation(one way binding)

 >file.ts